AlbertMitjans/HourGlass/README.md

-# Hourglass for corners detection of deformable fabric
+# Hourglass for corner detection of deformable fabric

 This repo contains the code structure used for the detection of the corners of a wrinkled towel.